Back From the Future — Gloom & Doom or Bloom?

 Technology is undoubtedly transforming our lives, enhancing our ability to solve a wide range of challenges around the world.
 All the way from Nigeria, I joined some +SocialGood Connectors and Advisors for the International Government Communication Forum, Sharjah, UAE.
 The convergence of over 40 speakers and 2,500 attendees from 16 countries engaging in progressive conversations about improving Government Communication using new media and technology, will surely have an enormous consequence on the future of governance.

 I am particularly interested in the theme of the forum — “Digital Millennium: Where to?”, because it incredibly captures two ideas.

-First, it is reflective of the fact that, there exists a future which promises endless possibilities of technological advancement for the human race — what is commonly referred to as Technological Singularity.
+First, it is reflective of the fact that there exists a future which promises endless possibilities of technological advancement for the human race — what is commonly referred to as Technological Singularity.

 Secondly, it also reflects the idea that with the enormous potential of this future, comes a responsibility for us to define what it would look like.
 As former President.
-Lech Wałęsa, of Poland put it in his speech at the forum — “We can’t build the global house of the future if we do not agree on its pillars.”
+Lech Wałęsa, of Poland, put it in his speech at the forum — “We can’t build the global house of the future if we do not agree on its pillars.”

 There are indeed threats of which we are already having a taste.
-Individuals (young & old) are getting addicted to social media, that has even driven some into isolation far from reality.
+Individuals (young & old) are getting addicted to social media, which has even driven some into isolation far from reality.
 The grey areas around data privacy and protection.
 Where we have data manipulated for selfish purposes.
 We are currently still pushing for government and corporate transparency through open data at all levels.

 “How can we prevent the use of technology for anarchy?
 How can we help our children use it for social good — preventing them from using it for illogical or chaotic use?”, were the questions posed by HH Sheikh Dr. Sultan bin Mohamed Al Qasimi, Supreme Council Member and Ruler of Sharjah, during the opening speech of the International Government Communications Forum.